Advancing Racial Equity in Transportation Academia and Industry at Portland State University

 Current Actions Underway

-- RACIAL EQUITY IN UNIVERSITY CURRICULUM: Transportation scholars Jennifer Dill (PSU), Kendra Levine (UC Berkeley), and Jesus Barajas (UC Davis) created a collaborative, crowd-sourced reading list for university curriculum to elevate anti-racism learning as well as BIPOC academic experts in the field of transportation planning and engineering.
-If you’d like to get involved, contact Jennifer at jdill[at]pdx.edu.
+- RACIAL EQUITY IN UNIVERSITY CURRICULUM: In the summer of 2020, transportation scholars Jennifer Dill (PSU), Kendra Levine (UC Berkeley), and Jesus Barajas (UC Davis) created a collaborative, crowd-sourced reading list for university curriculum to elevate anti-racism learning as well as BIPOC academic experts in the field of transportation planning and engineering.
+In Fall 2021 they updated this resource using community input.
+New materials include in-depth work on breaking down barriers to bicycling by Charles T. Brown, an Equity Dashboard from Transit Center; a new racial equity addendum to critical issues in transportation developed by the Transportation Research Board, and a UC Davis report that identifies 10 key themes of successful community engagement with historically marginalized communities.

 - FUNDING NEW UNIVERSITY CURRICULA: Through our U.S DOT funded program, the National Institute for Transportation and Communities (NITC), we are investing in the development of new curricula materials for planning and engineering courses that center on the role of race in transportation.
-More information on this coming soon.
+An advisory committee has been convened to provide an external peer review of curriculum proposals.

 In addition to what we're currently taking action on, we're meeting weekly and developing strategies and next steps to advance our goals detailed above.
 Transparency is important for this work, and this will be updated periodically.